Pat Garrett and Billy the Kid: Reappraisal, legacy and Special Edition

 In 2005, a DVD of the film distributed by Warner Bros. was released containing the preview version as well as a new special edition which combined elements of the theatrical version, the preview version, and several new scenes never released in the previous versions.
-This third version of the film, known as the "special edition", runs slightly shorter than the preview version.
+"An attempt to put those 2 versions together", as we can hear on the same DVD audio commentary.
+This third version of the film, known as the "special edition", runs 115 minutes, slightly shorter than the preview version.

+In July 2024, the film was released on Blu-ray and 4K Ultra HD by The Criterion Collection.
+That release includes a new "50th Anniversary" cut of the film restored digitally in 4K, a 4K digital restoration of the theatrical cut, and a 2K digital remaster of the preview cut.